Flag Cake

 Cake decorated like an American flag missing a piece.

 A soft yellow cake topped with luscious cream cheese frosting and fresh berries, this festive flag cake is the ultimate July 4th dessert.
-I know that decorating cakes can be intimidating, especially for non-bakers, but this one is quick and easy — promise!
+I know that decorating cakes can be intimidating, especially for non-bakers, but this one is quick and easy—promise!

 Before we get to the step-by-step, I have to give credit where it’s due.
 The cake portion of this recipe comes from my all-time favorite cake cookbook, Perfect Cakes by Nick Malgieri.
-Decorating inspiration comes from Gaby Dalkin of the fun cooking blog What’s Gaby Cooking, whose easy method for creating the stars and stripes I copied.
+Decorating inspiration comes from Gaby Dalkin of What’s Gaby Cooking, whose easy method for creating the stars and stripes I copied.
 Instead of using a frosting-filled pastry bag fitted with a star tip to make the white portions of the flag design, she coats half of the berries in powdered sugar.
-This makes decorating the cake doable for everyone, even kids.
+This makes decorating the cake doable for everyone, even young kids.

 What You’ll Need To Make A Flag Cake